undefinedDarkness/undefineddarkness.github.io/src/ricing/design.md

 Pango (a text library used in most GUI applications on Linux) does not directly support bitmap fonts, but it is still possible to get them to work, Bitmap fonts can be converted to a truetype (supported by pango) trojan horse which contains the bitmap data, using tools like, fontforge or [fonttosfnt](https://gitlab.freedesktop.org/xorg/app/fonttosfnt), See more: https://nixers.net/Thread-Bitmap-fonts-PCF-BDF-support-with-Pango

+You can also get GTK applications (this includes most browsers) to not antialias by using: `Xft.antialias: 0` in xresources.

 ##### Commonly used bitmap fonts:
 <div class='showcase horizontal'>